The city of Whittier, California, CA

-About Whittier, CA
+About Whittier, California

 The city of Whittier started with several Missions in the area and the colonization of the area by Spain in 1769.